The sun is shining and the great outdoors is calling.

 Sit back and soak up the sun

 In the heart of Bradford, a short stroll from the city’s two train stations, you’ll find City Park.
 Situated in front of the photo-worthy town hall, which is often the backdrop to tense court scenes in Coronation Street and the popular BBC Drama, Peaky Blinders.
-Let the kids blow off some steam in the water foundations in front of the many cafes, restaurants and bars lining the park while you sit on the grass and bask in the sun’s rays.
+Let the kids blow off some steam while you relax by the mirror pool, or treat yourselves in one of the many cafes or restaurants lining the park

 Experience Bradford by foot

 Learn about the history of Bradford and top up your steps with a circular city centre walk.
 Bradford is one of northern England’s most multicultural cities yet was once a small provincial town, so has quite a story to tell.
-The development of Bradford has been influenced by many different countries, taking it from the ‘wool capital of the world’ to the now ‘Britain’s Curry Capital’.
+The development of Bradford has been influenced by many different countries, taking it from the ‘wool capital of the world’ to ‘Britain’s Curry Capital’ now.
 Explore the Bradford motto Progress, Industry, Humanity and discover Bradford’s connections with places from around the world with this Discovering Britain Walk.
-Finish your walk at North Parade, a street full of trendy cocktail and music bars, just 5 minutes from the train station; if you’re lucky you might even catch one of the street festivals.

 Take the train to Saltaire